 Normally, an HMO will have very low or no deductibles at all and a low monthly premium.
-These types of plans benefit individuals that are not seeking a specialized area of treatment, but rather require a more standardized drug or alcohol rehab program.
+These types of plans benefit individuals who are not seeking a specialized area of treatment but rather require a more standardized drug or alcohol rehab program.

 PPO (Preferred Provider Organization)